eugeniodevv/docs/docs/NeoPlugin/install_instructions.md

 # Install Instructions

+Here you will find the instructions for installing and setting up the plugin, we assume that you already have knowledge of Minecraft plugins

 1) First, stop your server/network and put the plugin jar into the plugins folder.
    Continue by starting your server and note that if there is a folder in the plugins folder called "NeoProtect", don't change anything there.